Click

 for deceased Yugoslavia.

-However, although everything went well on Sunday, the fear of
+However, although everything went well on Sunday,

 state of emergency, military coup and civil unrest is still